EDCD/EDDI/SpeechResponder/Variables.md

     - `RecoveringStates` a list of FactionState objects and trend values
     - `influence` the faction's influence level within the system
     - `happiness` the current happiness level within the faction
-    - `squadronfaction` true if the faction is the pilot's current squadron faction

 ### Conflict